 However, acetic acid can also be hazardous to human health if not handled properly.
 Exposure to acetic acid can occur through inhalation, ingestion, or skin and eye contact.
 Inhalation of acetic acid can cause respiratory tract irritation, spasm, and inflammation, which can lead to chemical pneumonitis and even death in extreme cases.

 Ingestion of higher concentrations of acetic acid can cause burning of the mouth and throat, difficulty breathing and swallowing, stomach pain, nausea, vomiting, convulsions, and even a coma.
 Skin contact with acetic acid can cause severe irritation and inflammation, which may progress to blistering.
 Eye exposure to acetic acid can cause tearing, burns, and sensitivity to light, which can lead to permanent eye damage.

-Emergency eyewash fountains and safety showers should be accessible in the immediate area of the potential exposure to the chemical and there should always be adequate ventilation to remove or dilute any air contaminants (install local exhaust if necessary).
+To prevent exposure to acetic acid, proper safety measures must be taken.
+Emergency eyewash fountains and safety showers should be accessible in the immediate area of the potential exposure to the chemical.
+Adequate ventilation is also necessary to remove or dilute any air contaminants, and local exhaust systems should be installed if necessary.

-The PPE recommended when handling acetic acid includes; safety glasses with unperforated side shields, chemical goggles, gas masks, elbow length PVC gloves, PVC aprons, PVC protective suits, overalls and safety boots.
+Personal protective equipment (PPE) should be worn when handling acetic acid.
+This includes safety glasses with unperforated side shields, chemical goggles, gas masks, elbow-length PVC gloves, PVC aprons, PVC protective suits, overalls, and safety boots.